#74: Megalopolis

 2 Stars

-A futuristic allegory of Christ saving the downfall of Rome by battling the establishment and the rise of fascism is an interesting idea on an intellectual level, but the problem with Coppola’s script is that there is shocking lack of narrative tension.
+Walking home from the theater with Baruch, he offered that maybe Coppola’s film is a futuristic allegory of Christ, had he not been crucified.
+That sounds interesting, but the problem with Coppola’s script is that there is a shocking lack of narrative tension.
 I felt almost nothing as I watched the movie.
 My mind was activated, but my heart was still.
 There are some incredible visuals, but they mostly washed over me as I tried to find a heartbeat in these characters.

 And when I say characters I’m being generous.
-These are archetypes: The genius savior and his star-crossed lover; the powerful patriarch; the sensible, if short-sighted politician; the Judas; the Lady Macbeth; the flamboyant, spoiled grandson seeking power.
+These are archetypes: The genius savior (Adam Driver) and his star-crossed lover (Nathalie Emmanuel); the powerful patriarch (Jon Voight); the sensible, if short-sighted politician (Giancarlo Esposito); the Judas (Shia LaBeouf); the Lady Macbeth (Aubrey Plaza).
 At 138 minutes, you’d think I’d feel something towards these people bound in a struggle for power over human civilization.
 Nope.

 So if Megalopolis doesn’t work as a narrative, maybe it works as an intellectual exercise?
 Granted, I may have missed something here, but the theme of the film seems practical rather than ambitious.
 The visual granduer seems to imply a much bigger idea than is actually there.
 What I gathered from the film is that we, human beings, should honor each other and the animals we protect, and look out for our children.

 How did I come away with this?
 Well, Coppola writes it in big letters across the screen as the movie ends.
-And Lawrence Fishburne reads it out loud for the audience, just in case you’ve been resting your eyes as the movie comes to a close.
+And Lawrence Fishburne reads it out loud for the audience, just in case you’ve been resting your eyes the past two hours.

 There are a few slightly embarrassing moments in the film, but this one might be the worst culprit.

 So what’s the Coppola legacy, now that he’s in his mid-80s and he just blew $136 million of his own money on a visionary fable that is underwhelming at best?
 He’s clearly a filmmaker that does his best work under the gun.
-The Godfather, The Godfather Pt.
-II, The Conversation, and Apocalypse Now were all made under some sort of personal, professional, or financial duress (they also happen to have been made during the same 10-year span when Coppola was a much, much younger man).
+The Godfather (#228), The Godfather Pt.
+II, The Conversation (#138), and Apocalypse Now were all made under some sort of personal, professional, or financial duress (they also happen to have been made during the same 10-year span when Coppola was a much, much younger man).

 But like many great artists, Coppola works better under constraints, not without them.
 Megalopolis is Exhibit A.